tommie/tommie.github.io/_posts/2022-03-10-extra-introvert.md

 ----

-Two weeks ago, I had dragged my feel to call the GP for a travel vaccination.
+Two weeks ago, I had dragged my feet to call the GP for a travel vaccination.
 Africa, here we come!
 The date is closing in, and I really need to get it done for it to protect me.
 Because talking to someone on the phone is the worst way of talking to strangers, this